 AllBirds Trino Tubers: The everyday socks for men

-Like catching the eye of your future partner or tasting a new favourite food, once you’ve discovered the best everyday socks you’ll want to keep them a part of your life for the foreseeable future.
+Like catching the eye of your future partner or tasting a new favorite food, once you’ve discovered the best everyday socks you’ll want to keep them a part of your life for the foreseeable future.
 It’s hard to overstate the comfort levels that come from AllBird’s Trino Tubers and, once you’ve slipped them onto your feet, you’ll understand why.

 Best for: Keeping at least one element of your week stress-free, whatever you’re wearing.

-Budget alternative: Like a favourite jumper or reliable t-shirt, Dickies Men’s Dri-tech Moisture Control socks are another great budget-friendly option for buying in bulk to keep your sock drawer fully stocked with comfort at all times.
+Budget alternative: Like a favorite jumper or reliable t-shirt, Dickies Men’s Dri-tech Moisture Control socks are another great budget-friendly option for buying in bulk to keep your sock drawer fully stocked with comfort at all times.